Julius-Walton/julius-walton.github.io/aboutme.md

 subtitle: "Hello 👋 I'm Julius Walton"
 ---

 Welcome!
-I decided to make this blog to document my progress learning about data structures and algorithms as I take on the 100 days of code challenge.
+This blog was initially made to help me study data structures and algorithms while I searched for my first full-time software engineering job.
+It now serves as a place for me to post my findings and share my knowledge throughout my engineering career!

 A bit about myself
 * I'm a software engineer that graduated from the College of Charleston in 2021